Want to buy commodities but don’t know who to trust? Our how-to list allows you to find the top commodity trading platforms in 2020.

 - Find a regulated platform – Regulatory agencies impose sets of rules on specific broker platforms.
 Those rules include various safeguards for customers, such as making sure brokers have adequate capital, and auditing them to ensure compliance.
 In the United Kingdom, that agency is the Financial Conduct Authority (FCA).

 - Variety of payment methods – Make sure you select a commodities platform that allows you to trade with a payment method that suits your needs.
 Typical payment methods for commodities trading include credit and debit card, bank transfers, wire transfers, and PayPal.
+The most popular method seems to be PayPal, so many brokers now offer PayPal as a way to deposit and withdraw funds.

 - Suitable deposit and withdrawal limits – Deposit and withdrawal limits will vary from platform to platform, so make sure you pick an online commodities platform that suits your level of activity as a trader.
 As an example, IG, one of the biggest CFD trading platforms, lets you deposit up to £20,000 per day if you’re funding your account by card.
 For larger payments, IG recommends using bank transfers.
 On the flip side, the minimum withdrawal amount for an IG account is £100 or the available account balance, whichever is lower.

 - Design and ease of use – You want a platform that makes trading as quick and easy as possible.
 One, because you don’t want to get confused and make the wrong trade.
-And two, because if you’re trying to buy or sell a commodities contract at a given price, you’d like to execute your trade as quickly as possible, to minimise potential price fluctuation.
+And two, because if you’re trying to buy or sell a commodity at a given price, you’d like to execute your trade as quickly as possible, to minimise potential price fluctuation.

 Will I have to verify my broker account?